-Today, Indo Thai is the foremost supreme broking company across central India.
+Today, Indo Thai is one of the leading broking company across central India.
 Our focus on self - defined rules of good behavior has contributed significantly to growth.
-Over the last 26 Years we have experienced various growth phases in our journey.
+Over the last 27 Years we have experienced various growth phases in our journey.
 Along with our people and our culture, together these are the pillars of what we are today.
 Our client centricity has enabled us to emerge as a symbol of dependability, trust and confidence.
 We have come this far solely based on our core values serving as moral compass in our dealings.